TilmanNeumann/java-math-library/README.md

 ## Releases

+* v1.1: Faster sieve for large N, speedup close to factor 2 at 360 bit inputs.
+Improved Gaussian solvers (by Dave McGuigan), including a parallel Gaussian solver that outperforms Block-Lanczos until about 375 bit on a Ryzen 3900X with 20 threads.
+From now on, <strong>Java 10</strong> is required!
 * v1.0: Integrated and adjusted Dario Alpern's ECM in class CombinedFactorAlgorithm.
-From now on, <strong>Java 9</strong> is required!
 * v0.9.11: Added SSOZJ, a fast twin prime sieve; guard analysis code by final static booleans, so that the code is removed by the compiler when the boolean is set to false.
 * v0.9.10: Added port of Ben Buhrow's tinyecm.c.
 * v0.9.9.3: Added Hart's "one line factorizer"; simplified FactorAlgorithm type hierarchy.